-- Priority Pass membership cards (from Sapphire Reserve and Citi Prestige)
+- Priority Pass membership card (from Citi Prestige)

 There’s one more thing I added to my wallet: Plenty of singles

 No, I’m not headed to go make it rain.
-I need money to tip the airport shuttle driver and to leave a tip for housekeeping.
+I need money to tip the airport shuttle driver.
 It’s one of the things I always forget to bring with me.

-I loaded Sharon’s wallet with the cards we’ll be using most this trip:
+I loaded Sharon’s wallet with the cards we’ll be using for most of this trip:

-What do you before you travel?
-Do you need to rearrange your wallet or are a person who carries all of your cards with you all of the time?
+What do you do before you travel?
+Do you need to rearrange your wallet or are you a person who carries all of your cards with you all of the time?